Independent publisher certification process

-After you've finished developing your custom connector, follow these steps to prepare it for certification and generate the connector files to submit to Microsoft.
+After you’ve identified a custom connector to build to the Independent Publisher program, follow these steps to prepare it for certification and generate the connector files to submit to Microsoft.
 The submission process is done through the GitHub repository for independent publisher connectors.

 Read the manifesto

 The Independent Publisher Connector Group makes it possible for anyone to publish a connector to the official list of Microsoft connectors.
 This group asks that participants are aware of and agree to the content of its manifesto.
 Please read and understand this document if you plan on contributing to or being a part of this effort.